moderneinc/springboot-migration-workshop/maven-plugin-adventure/README.md

 ```
  ./mvnw -U org.openrewrite.maven:rewrite-maven-plugin:run
 ```
+### Option 2: Without requiring to update the pom.xml

-Or, alternative, without modifying the `pom.xml` file, you can run the following Maven command:
+You can also run a recipe, in this case the `UpgradeSpringBoot_3_0` recipe without editing the `pom.xml` file using the following Maven command:

 ```
 ./mvnw -U org.openrewrite.maven:rewrite-maven-plugin:run -Drewrite.activeRecipes=org.openrewrite.java.spring.boot3.UpgradeSpringBoot_3_0 -Drewrite.recipeArtifactCoordinates=org.openrewrite.recipe:rewrite-spring:4.36.0